Ever wondered what makes your down pillow or comforter good? Is it fill power, loft, weight, insulation, or all of it?

 - Naturally lightweight

-Down Fill Power
+Down Fill Power in Pillows

 The “fill power” of a down pillow refers to the size of the down clusters within it.
 These clusters are lighter, loftier, and more flexible than feathers.
 They're also warmer.

-Fill power of down is recognized by the number (you might find this on the label of your duvet, comforter, or jacket).The down fill power ranges between 350 to 900 and indicates how many cubic inches a single ounce of down occupies.
+You might find the number showing fill power on the label of your duvet, comforter, or jacket.The down fill power ranges between 350 and 900 and indicates how many cubic inches a single ounce of down occupies.

-Normally, any item with a fill power of at least 650 is considered premium.
+Normally, any item with a fill power of at least 650 is considered a premium.
 Down fills under 650 are usually considered to be in the commercial realm.

-Disclaimer:Fill Power is unregulated by standard and does not include any products that are produced from feather or synthetic fill.
+Disclaimer:Fill Power is unregulated by standard and does not include any feather or synthetic fill products.

 Fill Power vs. Fill Weight

-Now that you have learned all about fill power let’s understand what is fill weight and why is it important!
+Now that you have learned all about fill power, let’s understand what is fill weight and why is it important!

 Fill power --> Quality